 Chase Sapphire Reserve

-This is considered by “professional” travelers to be the king daddy of travel rewards cards, and you’ll probably agree.
-The sign-up bonus is excellent, 50,000 points after spending $4,000 within three months of opening the card.
-This is equivalent to $750 in travel booked through Chase or a $500 statement credit.
+This is considered by “professional” travelers to be the king daddy of travel rewards cards—and you’ll probably agree.
+The sign-up bonus is excellent: 60,000 points after spending $4,000 within three months of opening the card.
+That’s worth $900 in travel when booked through Chase or $600 as a statement credit.

 We did an in-depth review of this card, and you can read all the details there.
 I have the “little brother” to this card, the Chase Sapphire Preferred.
 It’s a great travel card too, but I reallllly want the Reserve.
-The $450 annual fee has been a sticking point, but I’ve been traveling more, so think I can almost justify it!
+The $550 annual fee has been a sticking point, but I’ve been traveling more, so I think I can finally justify it!

 Capital One Venture Rewards Credit Card

-Some people make a hobby and even a living out of “travel hacking” credit card rewards, and if you get it right, you can save lots of money and score lots of free upgrades.
-But it’s absolutely a skill, and there are a lot of moving parts.
-Some people just can’t be bothered even though they’re frequent travelers.
+Some people make a hobby—and even a living—out of “travel hacking” credit card rewards.
+If you get it right, you can save a ton and enjoy perks like free upgrades.
+But let’s be honest: it’s a skill with a lot of moving parts.
+Some frequent travelers just don’t want the hassle.
 This Capital One card is for them.

 Choose Wisely